 You need certain documents to show that you meet the conditions for a residence permit for seasonal work.
 To apply for a residence permit for seasonal work, you need the following documents:

 To travel to the Netherlands, your worker needs a visa.
 This visa is called a provisional residence permit, or mvv (machtiging tot voorlopig verblijf).
 In some situations, an mvv is not required.
 Find out more about the mvv and when you do not need one.

 To work in the Netherlands, a seasonal worker needs a residence permit and a work permit (tewerkstellingsvergunning or TWV).
 The residence permit and work permit are applied for together as a single permit (gecombineerde vergunning voor verblijf en arbeid or GVVA).
 The IND will assess the application.
 For the work permit, the IND will request advice from the Employee Insurance Agency (UWV).

 The easiest way is for the employer (sponsor) to apply.
-However, the worker (foreign national) can also apply.
+However, the worker (foreign national) can also apply themselves.
 You can apply for the provisional residence permit (mvv) and the work permit at the same time.
 You can only apply in writing.
 There are different application forms.

 Please note: If the worker is a long-term EU resident in another EU country, please use the application form on the

 If you need a provisional residence permit (mvv) and you wish to apply for the mvv yourself?
 Please contact the Dutch representation in order to schedule an appointment to submit your application.
 For this, please use this application form: